sanad-code/spring-security-embarkx/README.md

 - There is a session that is managed based on cookies.
 - You can stop this session management by configuring the session policy.

-# In Memory Authentication Line By Line | Spring Security Series | Video #5
+## In Memory Authentication Line By Line | Spring Security Series | Video #5

 - In memory authentication is not good for production.
 - We need to add bean of UserDetailsService that returns InMemoryUserDetailsManager.

+## Role Based Authorization Line By Line | Spring Security Full Course Series | Video #6

+- we need @EnableMethodSecurity to enable method level security.
+- @PreAuthorize("hasRole('ROLE_ADMIN')") is used to secure the method.
+- 401 is fail authentication 403 is fail authorization.

+## Enabling H2 Database Line By Line | Spring Security Full Course Series | Video #7